Snizi/Snizi/ReadME.md

 - 🤔 &nbsp; Creating some scripts to help me on daily basis or CTF's.
 - 🎓 &nbsp; Studying <b>Information Systems</b> at <a href="https://www.furg.br/"><b>Federal University Of Rio Grande</b></a>.
 - 💼 &nbsp; Working at <a href="https://www.itecfurg.org/"><b>iTec</b></a>
-- 🌱 &nbsp; Learning more about Web Development, Web Hacking and Reverse Engineering.
+- 🌱 &nbsp; Learning more about Mobile Development, Web Hacking and Reverse Engineering.
 - 👻 &nbsp; Chasing some <a href="https://hackerone.com/snizi"><b>bugs</b></a> around the internet on my free time.

 <h3> 🛠 &nbsp;Tech Stack</h3>